Ovulation Is the Main Event of the Menstrual Cycle

 The follicular phase is the pre-ovulatory phase when estradiol is made.
 The luteal phase is the post-ovulatory phase when progesterone is made.
 It looks like this.

-The follicular phase ranges from seven to 21 days or 32 days for teenagers.
+The follicular phase ranges from seven to 21 days (or up to 32 days for teenagers).
 It’s the variable part of the menstrual cycle.
-In contrast, the luteal phase is almost exactly fourteen days (ten to sixteen days) and does not vary.

-👉Tip: To determine the length of your menstrual cycle, start counting from your first day of proper flow.
+💡Tip: To determine the length of your menstrual cycle, start counting from your first day of proper flow.
 That’s “day 1.”
-The days of light spotting that lead up to the proper flow are the final days of the luteal phase of the previous cycle.
+Any days of light spotting before the proper flow should be counted as the final days of the previous cycle.

-An anovulatory cycle has no luteal phase and no progesterone
+An anovulatory cycle has no luteal phase or progesterone

-An anovulatory cycle does not have a luteal phase or progesterone.
-Instead, it has only a long follicular phase and estrogen and then eventually a breakthrough bleed.
+An anovulatory cycle only has a long follicular phase and estrogen, followed by an eventual breakthrough bleed.
 It looks like this.

 Other names for anovulatory cycles include: